-The language of private number plates and car registrations can be a bit confusing to the uninitiated.
-Number plates enthusiasts and we, the dealers, probably don’t help.
+The language of private number plates can be a bit confusing to the uninitiated.
+Number plates enthusiasts and we, the dealers, probably don't help.
 Even though the registration number assigned to your car and the (usually) plastic number plates that display it are two very different things, we often use terms that blur the distinction.

 "Registration" nearly always refers to the actual number that identifies your car in DVLA's records, and which is displayed on your plastic number plates.
 There, that bit is nice and straightforward!
 However, the term "number plate" or variants such as "private number plate", "personal number plate" can mean the registration number, the plastic number plate or both.

 If someone says "I'm going to get private plates for my car", then they really mean that they're going to purchase a private registration number and have it transferred onto their car to replace the number that is currently assigned.
 Of course, they'll need to buy the physical, plastic plates too, in order to display that new registration.
 As the plates are the tangible result of the purchase, it's not surprising that the language we use focuses on that - on the visible, touchable item that shows we got something for our money!

 But the two things, the registration itself and the plates that display it, are distinct from each other and they each have different rules and regulations that must be observed.

 When your car is first registered, the registration it is given is an identification code that does several things:

 - It provides you, and the authorities, a way of identifying your car and telling it apart from all the others;

 - It shows the date that the car was first registered.
 For practical purposes this defines the official age of the car.